Fire Safety Tips While You Sleep

 Keep Flammable Objects Away From Heat Sources

-Keep anything that can easily burn at least three feet away from the fireplace, a space heater, candles, or a portable heater, to cut down on fire risk.
+Keep anything that can easily burn at least three feet away from a fireplace (whether it’s a traditional or electric bedroom fireplace), a space heater, candles, or a portable heater, to cut down on fire risk.

 Never leave a room with an open flame, especially if you have young children and pets.
 Candles can be knocked over, and nearby items could catch fire if too close to the flame.
 Too often, fires are caused by unattended flames.